-SIGNIFICANCE: This chart is looking at the most recent quarter's rate of client injuries per facility and adjusting that metric for the size (in patient days) of the facility.
-Third quarter for FY2016 again shows a higher injury rate for the children's facility.
-Perhaps somewhat counterintuitively, the rate of injuries is often low at our highest security facility.
-In order the facilities are: Fulton, Hawthorn, St Louis MPC, Northwest, Southeast, St Louis Psych, Center for Behavioral Medicine.
+SIGNIFICANCE: This chart is looking at the most recent quarter's rate of client injuries per facility and adjusting that metric for the size (inpatient days) of the facility.
+First quarter of FY18 again shows a higher injury rate for the children's facility.
+Southeast Missouri Mental Health Center did not report any injuries in this last quarter.
+Perhaps contrary to expectation, the rate of injuries is often low at our highest security facility.
+In order the facilities are: Fulton, Hawthorn, St Louis MPC, Northwest, Southeast, St Louis Psych and Center for Behavioral Medicine.